gnmeyer/pod-lister/README.md

 To run this app as a deployment in our cluster:
 Because kubernetes is container orchestrator, we have to containerize our app

-Make sure to compile the binary to run on Linux OS since thats what our container runs on.
+Make sure to compile the binary to run on Linux since thats what our container runs on.

 `GOOS=linux go build -o listerLinux`